nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

   \AXC{$e \vdash \texttt{Let}\ name\ value\ body \Downarrow\ ???$}
 \end{prooftree}

 We're doing eager evaluation, so we know we must interpret $value$ immediately.
-There's no real ambiguity about which environment this should happen in: the only one that makes sense is $e$, the one in which $Let$ is being interpreted.
+There's no real ambiguity about which environment this should happen in: the only one that makes sense is $e$, the one in which $\texttt{Let}$ is being interpreted.

 \begin{prooftree}
   \AXC{$e \vdash value \Downarrow v_1$}